panyland/exercise-threshold-estimation-using-HRV/README.md

-# HRV-Based Intensity Zone Classification Using Machine Learning
+# HRV-Based Aerobic/Anaerobic Threshold Estimation Using Machine Learning

 ## Overview
-This project investigates the use of **heart rate variability (HRV)** to classify exercise intensity zones.
-The central aim is to determine whether short RR-interval sequences (~1 minute in the current dataset) can reliably indicate the intensity zone of exercise.
+This project investigates the use of **heart rate variability (HRV)** to identify exercise intensity zones using **machine learning**.
+The central aim is to determine whether short RR-interval sequences (approximately 1 minute in the current dataset) can reliably indicate exercise intensity zones.
 Such an approach could enable the identification of **lactate and ventilatory thresholds** using HRV alone during graded exercise tests.

 ## Objectives
-- **Data preprocessing and cleaning** to ensure quality input
+- Develop a data preprocessing pipeline to ensure high-quality input
-- **Feature extraction** from RR-intervals, including time-domain and frequency-domain metrics
+- Extract features from RR-intervals, including standard time-domain metrics and measures such as **DFA-alpha1**
-- **Classification using Random Forest models**, tested across both 2-class and 3-class setups
-- **Hyperparameter tuning and feature selection** to optimize model performance

-### Practical use
-1. Graded test with HRV measurement (e.g., on a Wattbike) to identify thresholds
-2. Follow-up test with **finer workload increments** to improve resolution of threshold detection
-3. Repeat this process to enhance precision in threshold detection ?
+- Develop a **Random Forest** model to predict exercise intensity zones based on features calculated from RR-interval sequences
+- Create an API to enable practical testing and integration with wearable devices

 ## Data
-Data were collected from **incremental cycle ergometer tests** where ventilatory thresholds (VT1 and VT2) were identified between workload steps.
+The data currently used for development were collected from **incremental cycle ergometer tests**, during which ventilatory thresholds (VT1 and VT2) were identified.
 The dataset includes:
 - **Power output**
 - **RR-intervals**
 - **VO₂ measurements**
 - **Ventilatory thresholds**

-The study involved **18 subjects**, with data sourced from the [PhysioNet ACTES dataset](https://physionet.org/content/actes-cycloergometer-exercise/1.0.0/).
+The dataset comprises **18 subjects** and is sourced from the [PhysioNet ACTES dataset](https://physionet.org/content/actes-cycloergometer-exercise/1.0.0/).

-Model development is currently ongoing.

 ## Future Work
-- Extend classification methods to include **lactate thresholds**
+- Extend classification methods to include lactate thresholds
-- Validate the model across **broader populations** and better testing protocols
+- Validate the model across larger populations and datasets with improved graded testing protocols
-- Explore integration with **wearable sensor systems** for real-world applications